Communist Party of the Soviet Union: According to the Chinese Communist Party

-The first research into the collapse of the Soviet Union and the Eastern Bloc were very simple and did not take into account several factors.
+The first research into the collapse of the Soviet Union and the Eastern Bloc was very simple and did not take into account several factors.
 However, these examinations became more advanced by the 1990s, and unlike most Western scholarship, which focuses on the role of Gorbachev and his reform efforts, the Chinese Communist Party (CCP) examined "core (political) life and death issues" so that it could learn from them and not make the same mistakes.
 Following the CPSU's demise and the Soviet Union's collapse, the CCP's analysis began examining systematic causes.
-Several leading CCP officials began hailing Khrushchev's rule, saying that he was the first reformer and that if he had continued after 1964, the Soviet Union would not have witnessed the Era of Stagnation began under Brezhnev and continued under Yuri Andropov and Konstantin Chernenko.
+Several leading CCP officials began hailing Khrushchev's rule, saying that he was the first reformer and that if he had continued after 1964, the Soviet Union would not have witnessed the Era of Stagnation begun under Brezhnev and continued under Yuri Andropov and Konstantin Chernenko.
 The main economic failure was that the political leadership did not pursue any reforms to tackle the economic malaise that had taken hold, dismissing certain techniques as capitalist, and never disentangling the planned economy from socialism.
 Xu Zhixin from the CASS Institute of Eastern Europe, Russia, and Central Asia, argued that Soviet planners laid too much emphasis on heavy industry, which led to shortages of consumer goods.
 Unlike his counterparts, Xu argued that the shortages of consumer goods were not an error but "was a consciously planned feature of the system".
 Other CPSU failures were pursuing the policy of state socialism, the high spending on the military-industrial complex, a low tax base, and the subsidizing of the economy.
 The CCP argued that when Gorbachev came to power and introduced his economic reforms, they were "too little, too late, and too fast".